strangedevice/TANGIBLE-PROJECT/README.md

 When experimenting with the digital output of the Arduino we used LEDs to show an output.

-This is a phyisically built LED output circuit:
+This is a simple built LED output circuit:

 ![Physical LED circuit](https://github.com/CaNi31/TANGIBLE-PROJECT/blob/main/Pictures/IMG_20250220_125427151.jpg)